-Egwutronica (2015) is an interactive sound installation by sound and video artist Emeka Ogboh, commissioned by the Seattle Art Museum for their Disguise: Masks and Global African Art exhibition in 2015.
-I was asked by Ogboh to create the musical composition and soundscape for the installation, and the result is two 30-minute compositions based on two 30-minute studio recordings of Igbo musicians performing together (recorded by Ogboh in Enugu, Nigeria): the idea has been to transform these recordings, and the traditional masquerade music they represent, into atmospheric, electronic compositions that would be projected into different areas throughout the exhibition.
-Some of the instruments of the original recordings play only when triggered by audience members moving by few carefully placed sensors.
+Egwutronica (2015) is an interactive sound installation by Nigerian sound and installation artist Emeka Ogboh, commissioned by the Seattle Art Museum for their Disguise: Masks and Global African Art exhibition in 2015.
+I was asked by Ogboh to create the musical composition for the installation, a sort of electronic ambient soundtrack based on two 30-minute studio recordings of Igbo musicians performing together which Ogboh had recorded in Enugu, Nigeria.
+The idea was to transform these recordings, and the traditional masquerade music they represented, into more contemporary and atmospheric electronic soundscapes that would then be looped and projected into different areas throughout the exhibition.
+The result is two 30-minute pieces that consist of electronically treated and transformed layers of the original Igbo recordings and of some additional synthesizer layers by me.
+In the exhibition some of the instruments of the original recordings were played only when triggered by audience members moving by few carefully placed sensors.

-This electronic transformation mirrors the threads running through the exhibition, those of disguise and ancient/futuristic (or ‘future primitive’) aesthetic.
+This electronic transformation mirrors the aesthetic threads running through the exhibition: those of disguise and ancient/futuristic (or ‘future primitive’).

 “Mesmerizing mix of synthesized music and sampled traditional music.
 It’s one of my favourite aspects of a show full of profound moments.” – Gayle Clemans, The Seattle Times